rmarder/libramnet/README.md

 This library collides with the C++ library namespace.
 You must not declare "using namespace std;" in any programs using this library.

-See the source code function prototypes and usage.
+See the source code for function prototypes and usage.

 This has no dependencies aside from the standard C++ library.
 Requires at least a C++11 compiler or better to build.

 I develop and test with GCC/G++ and Linux, YMMV on other platforms.

-To use, simply download and run ./configure && make && make install
+To use, simply git clone https://github.com/rmarder/libramnet and then ./configure && make && make install